-That one yuck number, a few of the others that are “meh” and some incidental conversation padding to the side, the essential material and smart scripting have enough depth to purchase a sense of involvement with the community as well with the central characters.
+That one yuck number, a few others that are “meh” and some incidental conversation padding to the side, the essential material and smart scripting have enough depth to purchase a sense of involvement with the community as well with the central characters.
 The supporting cast are all on-point, especially Paul Mann as ‘Lazar Wolf’, the frustrated butcher.
 Michael Glaser, 27, gets in his first feature credit: he would become better known using Paul in front of Michael from 1975 to 1979 on Starsky and Hutch (later in life Glaser would play Tevye on stage).

 The carefully constructed sets on unspoiled countryside locations and Jewison’s progressive season-by-season filming help greatly in conveying the dualistic sense of both a constant time and a vanished place.
-That captured atmosphere was achieved largely by cameraman Oswald Morris, who affected the mostly warm, autumnal look by shooting the entire film with brown nylon pantyhose over the lens.
-Jewison’s direction is top-grade, earning this favorite inclusion with West Side Story, The Sound Of Music, Oliver! and Cabaret.
+That captured atmosphere was achieved largely by cameraman Oswald Morris, who got the mostly warm, autumnal look by shooting the entire film with brown nylon pantyhose over the lens.
+Jewison’s direction is top-grade, earning this favorite inclusion with gems like West Side Story, The Sound Of Music, Oliver! and Cabaret.

 Of the 17 numbers, the highlights are true emotional rousers: “Tradition”, “If I Were A Rich Man”, “Sunrise, Sunset”, “To Life” and “The Wedding Celebration/Bottle Dance”.
 Isaac Stern does beauty duty on violin (you’ll hum the theme tune for weeks).

 With Norma Crane, Rosalind Harris, Molly Picon, Michele Marsh, Neva Small, Leonard Frey, Zvee Scooler, Louis Zorich (fine as the conflicted ‘Constable’), Alfie Scopp and Tutte Lemkow (the ‘Fiddler’).